tendermint/tendermint/ansible/README.md

 There are few extra playbooks to make life easier managing your servers.

-* install-tendermint-core.yml - Only install the tendermint application.
-This is only useful if you are developing your own ABCI.
-* install-basecoin.yml - Install tendermint and basecoin applications.
-* install-ethermint.yml - Install tendermint and ethermint applications.
+* install.yml - Install basecoin or ethermint applications.
+(Tendermint gets installed automatically.)
+Use the `service` parameter to define which application to install.
+Defaults to `basecoin`.
 * reset.yml - Stop the application, reset the configuration and data, then start the application again.
 You need to pass `-e service=<servicename>`, like `-e service=basecoin`.
 It will restart the underlying tendermint application too.
 * restart.yml - Restart a service on all nodes.
 You need to pass `-e service=<servicename>`, like `-e service=basecoin`.
 It will restart the underlying tendermint application too.
 * stop.yml - Stop the application.
 You need to pass `-e service=<servicename>`.
 * start.yml - Start the application.
 You need to pass `-e service=<servicename>`.
-* stop-basecoin.yml - Stop the basecoin and tendermint applications.
-* start-basecoin.yml - Start the basecoin and tendermint applications.
-* stop-ethermint.yml - Stop the ethermint and tendermint applications.
-* start-ethermint.yml - Start the ethermint and tendermint applications.

 The roles are self-sufficient under the `roles/` folder.

 * install-tendermint - install the tendermint application.
 It can install release packages or custom-compiled binaries.
-* install-basecoin - install the basecoin application.
-It can install release packages or custom-compiled binaries.
-* install-ethermint - install the ethermint application.
-It can install release packages or custom-compiled binaries.
+* install - install the application defined in the `service` parameter.
+It can install release packages and update them with custom-compiled binaries.
-* cleanupdata - delete tendermint database.
+* rmdb - delete the tendermint database for a service.
-* config - configure the tendermint application
+* config - configure the application defined in `service`.
+It also configures the underlying tendermint service.
+Check `group_vars/all` for options.
 * stop - stop an application.
 Requires the `service` parameter set.
 * start - start an application.
 Requires the `service` parameter set.